YottaDB/YDBDoc/ProgGuide/ioproc.rst

 [NO]CANONICAL Applies to: TRM

 Enables or disables canonical input as controlled by the ICANON terminal attribute.
-See the documentation on your platform for details, but in general this would be erase and kill edit functions, and lines delimited by NL (usually <LF>), EOF (usually ^D), and EOL (usually not defined).
+See the documentation on your platform for details, but in general, this would be the erase and kill edit functions, and lines delimited by NL (usually <LF>), EOF (usually ^D), and EOL (usually not defined).

 By default, canonical input is enabled (that is [NO]CANONICAL is the default).